 There are a handful of mechanisms that can promote trigger point formation, such as irritation of nerves, chronic organ problems, nutritional deficiencies, and autoimmune disorders.
 More often, though, the cause is trauma to our connective tissue.
 When a muscle is strained by being worked too hard, too fast, or beyond its natural range, there is frequently a sort of “recoil” that occurs as segments of the muscle fibers bunch up and remain that way.
 This is common in people who work out without warming up, or who suddenly do a very ambitious workout after having not exercised for a year.
 Even more commonly, the trauma is a form of “postural stress” that’s demanding on muscles in a way that’s difficult to perceive at the time – such as doing the same relatively motionless activity (like sitting at a desk or driving) for hours, days, months, or years.

 A muscle contracts through the action of nerve impulses – electrical signals that deliver the command to shorten.
-If you have nerve damage visit Neuropathy Help, they have tips on how to heal nerve damage.
 These impulses stream into the muscle for as long as we wish to hold this contraction.
 The impulses aren’t distributed throughout the muscle in an even way, though, and the muscle “belly” (the bulky contractile part) becomes slightly twisted during each contraction.

 This isn’t usually a problem if we’re doing repeated isotonic contractions.
 Isotonic contractions are where the muscle causes movement and it alternately shortens and lengthens, working and relaxing.
 The issue lies more in prolonged isometric contraction or “static” contraction.
 That’s where a muscle stays contracted without movement – like the way you hold your arms up for hours while typing or driving.
 The muscle is under constant pressure and the continuous stream of nerve impulses produces a sustained deformation of the muscle belly.